Actipro/WPF-Controls/Documentation/topics/views/panels/building-a-custom-panel.md

 The panel will be named `RandomPanel` and needs to derive from [PanelBase](xref:@ActiproUIRoot.Controls.Views.Primitives.PanelBase).

 The `using` statements listed below have been included as they will all be needed to complete this tutorial.
-But, Visual Studio can be used to automatically add the appropriate `using` statements for unknown types.
+But Visual Studio can be used to automatically add the appropriate `using` statements for unknown types.
 Since this panel can be found in the associated samples, the same namespace is used here.

 ```csharp
 using System;